bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 ### Questions:

 1. What is the DOM?
+The DOM or Direct Object Model is a programming interface made up of a tree-like structure of objects interpreted from an HTML document.
 2. What is an event?
+An event takes place in the DOM.
+It's essentially a piece of code that causes an action or change when triggered by it's event listener.
 3. What is an event listener?
+The means by which events are executed.
+Essentially they are pieces of code that 'listen' for a certain action or event to take place and execute code in response.
 4. Why would we convert a NodeList into an Array?
+To gain access to array methods.
 5. What is a component?
+In short, reusable code that exist to easily and quickly adapt the style or function of objects.

 ## Challenge